TRADE SECRET LITIGATION

-We work hand in hand with our patent, copyright, privacy and data security, employment, antitrust, and trademark colleagues to provide clients with extremely specialized advice across all areas that touch new technology development.
+We work hand in hand with our patent, copyright, privacy and data protection, employment, antitrust, and trademark colleagues to provide clients with extremely specialized advice across all areas that touch new technology development.

 A Regional Focus Where the Law Differs

 Trade secret and employee mobility law differs—often dramatically—from state to state.
 Knowing site-specific case law, how judges handle cases, and how opposing counsel settle disputes is often crucial to achieving a favorable outcome.
 In turn, clients typically must apply different policies, use different contracts, and plan risks differently where they have multi-state operations.
 Wilson Sonsini Goodrich & Rosati attorneys keep up with case law around the country, with teams in place in key geographies such as California, Texas, and the East Coast.

 Trade Secret Law: The firm repeatedly has led the way in developing trade secret law in complex technology cases, with precedent-setting and attention-grabbing wins on issues including trade secret identification, UTSA preemption, inevitable disclosure, threatened misappropriation, bad faith, choice of law, and more.